dutykh/Matlab2Text/README.md

 ## Features

 - Scans the current directory for all `.m` files
+- Optionally scans all subdirectories for `.m` files with the `-r` flag
 - Concatenates their contents into a single `.txt` file
 - Output filename is provided as the first command-line argument (with or without `.txt` extension; `.txt` is auto-added if needed)
 - Each file's content is delimited with clear start/end markers: